EchoTeam/genappup/README.md

 A tool to generate Erlang .appup files, based on git meta information.

-It analyzes diff between current HEAD and specified branch/revision, generates .appup file and store it into src/{appname}.appup.src
+It analyzes diff between current HEAD and a specified branch/revision, generates .appup file and store it as src/{appname}.appup.src

 ## Basic workflow

-Common workflow for developers is:
+Common workflow may look like this:

-- make branch from master, for instance myfeature
+- make branch from master, for instance, myfeature

   `git checkout -b myfeature`